eegg/school-policies-and-procedures/src/index.rst

 such that |The Setting| can run stably and effectively.
 That is to say,
 neither the policies nor procedures are
-'passive' documents or dusty lawbooks.
+'passive' documents or dusty law books.
 The reason for their existence is to provide useful information for all parties to |The Setting|, to be accessed at any stage of any predicament,